-The thing about prompts is they’re code in disguise.
+Prompts are code.
 They change behaviour, they have edge cases, and they regress.
-Without tests, the only feedback loop is customer complaints.
+Without tests, the only feedback loop is noticing something feels off.

 The problem with testing LLM outputs